 Anyway good luck Amber, sorry if I scared you, you'll be fine.
 Go forth and conquor!

-p.s. read "the alchemist" by Paulo Coelho at the start of your trip, its the quint-essential travelers book. almost 10 years ago
+p.s. read "the alchemist" by Paulo Coelho at the start of your trip, its the quint-essential travelers book. over 11 years ago